jnozzi/cocoadev.com/markdown/InterCal.md

-General/InterCal is a program for converting calendar dates from one system to another.
+InterCal is a program for converting calendar dates from one system to another.
 Works far in the past and future.
 Supported calendars are: Gregorian, Julian, Chinese, Mayan, Jewish, Islamic, and French revolutionary.

 Holidays/holydays (such as Easter and Yom Kippur) are highlighted.